Fragility of Life

-Mortality became real with the unexpected accident causing the death of my third son, Andy at the age of 32.
+Mortality became real with the unexpected accident causing the death of my third son, Andy, at the age of 32.
 Suddenly life became very fragile and we feel very vulnerable.
 I began thinking of the Gold Star parents who lost a child while serving in the military and under my care with a new understanding of their grief.

-Somewhere along the line Diane and I began to age chronologically and physically.
-Thinking about aging became the new obsession.
+Diane and I began to age chronologically and physically and thinking about aging became the new obsession.
 When are we old?
 How do we live our best lives with joy and pleasure, a smile and a hug for those you love?
 When and how will we die:?

 I started using song writing and music to begin to explore the complexities of aging and also the fear of losing control and becoming dependent.